 Under Registered Events - you can view all BCIA events that you registered for, as well as any receipts.
-As of June 2018, all BCIA events now include the PD hours for each event.
-This provides an easy reference for all registrants when recording PDH.

-Under Settings, you can change your login ID and/or your password.
-You can also stipulate whether you wish to receive any print copies of the BCIA newsletter and renewal notices by mail.
+Under Account Settings - you can change your login ID and/or your password.

-The PD Reports is the most important section of your BCIA profile.
+The PD Reports is the most important section of your BCIA account.
 Every practicing registrant is required to record a minimum of 30 PD hours each year, with a required 3-year total minimum of 125 PD.
-As well, BCIA requires that a registrant declare up to 3 areas of practice every year (2 areas of a tech).
+As well, BCIA requires that a registrant declare Practice Areas.